thomasloven/lovelace-hui-element/README.md

 ## Usage

+For installation, updating and debugging instructions [see this guide](https://github.com/thomasloven/hass-config/wiki/Lovelace-Plugins).

 Let's say you want to use the `section` entity row in place of a card.

 Normally, a section row configuration may look like: